Central extensions and proper actions on products of hyperbolic spaces

-In this subsection, we give an equivalent condition for a crystallographic group to have property (PH').
-As a corollary, we show that the (3,3,3)-triangle group has property (QT) but no (PH').
+In this subsection, we give an equivalent condition for a crystallographic group to have property PH$_0$.
+As a corollary, we show that the (3,3,3)-triangle group has property QT but no PH$_0$.

 Recall that a \textit{crystallographic group} is a discrete subgroup of $\Isom(\R^r)$ that acts properly cocompactly on $\R^r$.
-By Bieberbach's theorems \cite{Bie11}, any such group $\Gamma$ fits into a short exact sequence of the form
+By the first Bieberbach Theorem (see \cite{Szc25}), any such group $\Gamma$ fits into a short exact sequence of the form

 where $A$, called the \textit{translation subgroup}, is isomorphic to $\Z^r$ and $F$, the \textit{point group}, is a finite subgroup of the orthogonal group $O_r(\R)$.
 The above short exact sequence right-splits.
 This amounts to saying that $\Gamma$ can be written as a semi-direct product $A\rtimes_{\phi} F$ where $\phi$ is a homomorphism from $F$ to $\aut(\Z^r)=\gl_r(\Z)$.